stefanofa/awesome/README.md

 *   [thumbmarkjs/thumbmarkjs](https://github.com/thumbmarkjs/thumbmarkjs) - A free, open-source javascript fingerprinting library

-*   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning screen recordings for free.
+*   [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
 Open-source, no subscriptions, no watermarks, and free for commercial use.
 An alternative to Screen Studio.

 *   [google/A2UI](https://github.com/google/A2UI) -